Special Needs Homeschool Curriculum: A Complete Guide

 Special Needs Homeschool Curriculum: Where To Start

-But before I do, I wanted to remind you of a few small, but important caveats.
+With this in mind, I want to share a few small, but important caveats.

 I think the best place to start is exactly where you are right now – finding out what works and doesn’t work for other moms and making the best decision you can for your kiddos’ learning styles and needs.